 Mrs. Sippee, Downtown Los Angeles

-Just off the I-110, not far from the Staples Center and the Grammy Museum, is a 76 station with a longtime asset: Mrs. Sippee, famous for its “broasted” fried chicken and wedge potatoes.
-“Broasted” means it’s cooked in a pressure fryer—the method is meant to cut down on the grease but lock in the juices.
+Just off I-110, not far from the Staples Center and the Grammy Museum, is a 76 station with a longtime asset: Mrs. Sippee, famous for its “broasted” fried chicken and wedge potatoes.
+“Broasted” means it’s cooked in a pressure fryer, which is meant to cut down on the grease but lock in the juices.
 The menu also offers burritos, burgers, and pizza, but it’s hard to argue with a taste of the acclaimed chicken that starts at just a little over a buck.

 The Bombay Frankie Company, Los Angeles

-In Mumbai, locals called a rolled-up meal a roti roll, or a “frankie. ” But at this Chevron station, near the San Monica Boulevard exit off I-405, the frankies may remind you of a unique burrito—and they’re why this place has been called one of the best Indian restaurants in Los Angeles.
+In Mumbai, locals call a rolled-up meal a roti roll, or a “frankie. ” But at this Chevron station, near the San Monica Boulevard exit off I-405, the frankies may remind you of a unique burrito—and they’re why this place has been called one of the best Indian restaurants in Los Angeles.
 These frankies use a thinner version of fluffy naan as the tortilla and fill it with chicken tikka, chickpea spread, mint chutney, cucumbers, and tamarind sauce.
 Or choose a Frankie Bowl, with a choice of chicken, veggies, or lentils over jeera rice.
 Wash it down with a mango lassi, or finish with a kheer (rice pudding).